María Julia Alsogaray: Biography

 The second of three children of socialite Edith Gay and conservative politician Álvaro Alsogaray, she was born in Buenos Aires and earned a degree in engineering at the Catholic University of Argentina in 1969.
 She was elected to Congress in 1985 on her father's ticket, the Union of the Democratic Centre (UCeDé), and became an outspoken defender of free markets during the presidency of Raúl Alfonsín.
-She married Francisco Erize, and had two sons.
+She married Francisco Erize, and had two sons: Alvaro Erize and Francisco Erize.

 The UCeDé became a close ally of Justicialist Party nominee Carlos Menem after the 1989 election (in which Menem ran as a populist), and Alsogaray was appointed to head the privatizations of the ENTel state phone company in 1990 and of the Somisa state steel works in 1991.
 This post earned Alsogaray disapproval when reports emerged that ENTel land valued at US$180 million was gifted to its buyers; and later, when Somisa was sold to Techint in 1992 for US$152 million - one seventh the book value Jorge Triaca, her predecessor at Somisa, had estimated.

-Her personal life also attracted controversy following a July 1990 photo shoot for Noticias, Argentina's leading news magazine.
-The suggestive photo spread was accompanied by an interview in which her relationship with the recently divorced President Menem was discussed.
+Her personal life also attracted controversy following a July 1990 photoshoot for Noticias, Argentina's leading news magazine.
+The suggestive photo spread (in which she appeared wearing a fur coat that implied that she was nude under the coat) was accompanied by an interview in which her relationship with the recently divorced president Menem was discussed (Alsogaray was also in the process of divorcing).
 Alsogaray was appointed Secretary of Natural Resources and Sustainable Development (environment) in November 1991, something she attributed in a Clarín interview at the time to the "trust the President has deposited in me."
+Her own position within the right-wing UCeDé, at the helm of which she succeeded her father in 1994, became jeopardized by a rivalry with the party's second-ranking figure, National Mortgage Bank Director Adelina D'Alessio de Viola.